 Archaeologists refer to this missing city (without any connotations of gold) as Vilcabamba – the lost city.
 When Hiram Bingham found Machu Picchu, he speculated that it could be this lost city.
-In fact, he spent a lot of his life trying to prove that Machu Picchu was Vilcabamba.
+In fact he spent a lot of his life trying to prove that Machu Picchu was Vilcabamba.
 However, more recently, the ruins of another ancient city (called Espiritu Pampa) was discovered quite some way from Machu Picchu.
-Current thinking is that this is Vilcabamba, although excavations aren’t yet complete, it’s widely known as that today.
+Current thinking is that this is Vilcabamba, but excavations are not complete.

 The other thing you should know is that these tickets entitle you to a full guided tour of Machu Picchu.
-Plus a guide who will take you up the mountain and back, if you’re one of the lucky 200.
+Plus a guide who will take you up the mountain and back.
 This is a great way to learn more about the Inca civilisation and give some meaning to the pile of rocks you’re looking at!
-There are a now 3 official circuits that each Machu Picchu tour must take.
-Apparently, there used to be really bad bottle-necks and people-jams that the circuit system has ironed out.
+There are a now 3 official circuits that each tour must take.
+Apparently there used to be really bad bottle-necks and people-jams that the circuit system has ironed out.
 Your options are:

 - Circuit 1: The classic Machu Picchu tour that follows a large circular route covering the majority of the site.